unixist/ash/README.md

 Linux shell written in assembly.
-Useful mostly as a learning tool as less as a productive tool :)
+Useful mostly as a learning tool and less as a productivity tool :)